Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/03-Behavioral-PatternsPt.1/Lesson3.md

 [Example](https://medium.com/design-patterns-in-swift/design-patterns-in-swift-chain-of-responsibility-pattern-f575c85a43c)

-### When should you use it?

-- Use this pattern whenever you have a group of related objects that handle similar events but vary based on event type, attributes, user choices/input, or anything else related to the event.

 ### Key Example Use Case

 The Cocoa and Cocoa Touch frameworks actively use the chain-of-responsibility pattern for handling events.